Table of contents

 However, in a recent interview with Brian Jackson for Kinsta, Woodward makes it very clear that sponsorships and partnerships are not the deciding factors in whether or not he will tout a product.

-This ultimately comes down to whether or not one wants to believe Woodward, but that’s beside the fact.
+This ultimately comes down to whether or not you want to believe Woodward, but that’s beside the fact.
 The content that he produces is overwhelmingly useful and not necessarily riddled with promotional material.

 Some of his content involves tutorials on how to use certain products or tools, which can be useful if you were planning on trying those products out anyway.